 I am so lazy when it comes to cooking that I even have the slow cooker that sears, bakes, steams and saute’s along with slow cooking, it’s especially helpful when making dishes like chili where you need to brown the meat first, meaning I can just use the same pot for everything instead of sauteing on the stove first.

-I’m all about making cooking as easy and effortless as possible (This is my ultimate favorite slow cooker that I use at home).
+I’m all about making cooking as easy and effortless as possible.

 This isn’t a specific meal planning method exactly, more like a way to make your meal planning easier.